FredHutch/gig-map/README.md

 to each other (e.g. [mashtree](https://github.com/lskatz/mashtree)), and visualize the results alongside annotations of the genes and/or genomes.

+# Documentation

+For a more complete set of documentation, please [visit the Wiki](https://github.com/FredHutch/gig-map/wiki)

 # Implementation

 The execution of the analysis encoded by this repository is roughly grouped into two